nosoop/SM-TFEconData/README.md

 Work-in-progress library to get TF2 item data from game memory.

-A semi-replacement for TF2ItemsInfo and TF2 Item DB.
+A partial replacement for TF2ItemsInfo and TF2 Item DB.

 ## Features